valderman/haste-compiler/README.md

     $ haste-cabal install mtl

-This will only work for libraries, however, as installing JavaScript "executables" on your system doesn't make much sense.
-You can still use `haste-cabal build` to build your "executables" locally, however.

-Finally, you can interact with JavaScript code using the FFI.
+Finally, you can interact with JavaScript code using the `Haste.Foreign` module in the bundled `haste-lib` library.
 See `doc/js-externals.txt` for more information about that.
+This library also contains all sorts of functionality for DOM manipulation, event handling, cooperative multitasking, canvas graphics, native JS string manipulation, etc.

 For more information on how Haste works, see
 [the Haste Report](http://haste-lang.org/hastereport.pdf "Haste Report"),